SaxySam/Git_Instructions/README.md

 git remote set-url origin <New URL>
 ```

-Run `git remote show origin` to verify that the remote has been updated to the new url provided.
+Run `git remote show origin` to verify that the remote has been updated to the new URL provided.

 ---